shmatozz/desktop-App-With-Face-Auth/README.md

 This window consists of two parts:
 1. Slide menu for navigation.
 There are 3 states available:
    * completely closed
-   * only page icons are shown (shown in the large screenshot, it is by default)
+   * only page icons are shown (shown in screenshot, it is by default)
    * expanded, both icons and names of available pages are visible

 2. Main page of the application, where you can see how face recognition works by uploading a photo.
-After the algorithm completes, a photo with a highlighted face or faces will appear on the main screen.
+After the algorithm completes, a photo with a highlighted face or faces will appear on the main screen

 <p align="center">
 <img height="520" src="artefacts/mainmenuuploaded.png" width="500" alt="Main menu with uploaded image window"/>